apitafilms-boop/Jessica/README.md

 * Orbot (Tor based VPN)

 ## Wi-Fi Research Tools:
-* OONI Probe (Checks what is blocked on your nwtwork)
+* OONI Probe (Checks what is blocked on your network)
 * Ning (Scans Wi-Fi to see what devices are active)
 * Wi-Fi Info (Displays information on a Wi-Fi connevtion.
 * WifiAnalyzer (Wi-Fi analyzer)